jwilli48/CanvasReport/README.md

 2. Anything I haven't seen before or possibly just forget to add a check for

 ***This check can not tell if things are inaccessible if they rely on context*** (ex. it will only check if a table has any headers, not if the headers are correct or not)

+What it can not check:
+1. Rubrics within Quizzes / Assignments / Asessments as they are not stored as an HTML table

 # File directory
 1. Files needed for accessibility report: